 The pit is 3.7m wide and 3.45m tall.
 Its total length is 13.5 metres.
 A partition can be added to make two shorter facilities.
 It has a blast proof lid for containment of fragments and pressure, allowing burst tests to be carried out.
 There are a number of attachment points on all four walls, and I beams across the pit, so tensile, compressive and bending loads can be applied to specimens.
 Components such as sections of pipeline and other pressure containing equipment up to 10m in length can be tested.
 Shorter lengths can be tested across the width of the pit.

 The facility is designed to safely apply axial tensile or compressive loads of up to 1500 tonnes (15,000kN) (static) and 500 tonnes (5000kN) (cyclic), and vertical loads on each of the cross beams up to 1000 tonnes (10,000kN) (static) can be applied.
 Test fixtures can be designed which allow combined loads (axial plus bending) to be applied to components.
-During all of these load scenarios, internal pressures up to 2000bar (29,000psi), or external pressures up to 1000bar (14,500psi) can be applied to the specimens inside.
+During all of these load scenarios, internal pressures up to 2000bar (29,000psi) can be applied to the specimens inside.

 It is fully serviced by an overhead crane with two hooks of five tonnes each (ten tonnes total capacity).
 There are also video cameras within the pit so that tests can be viewed remotely, as they take place.